Pat Kenny: Personal life

 Kenny is married to Kathy.
 She has publicly defended him against the criticism he received over the amount of money he was paid by RTÉ.
 They live in Dalkey, Dublin, in a house built in the early 1990s on a site purchased in 1988.
 They have two daughters and Kenny is also the father of another child from a previous relationship, whom he sees regularly and supports financially.
-Kenny's family home was on Infirmary Road, Dublin.
+Kenny's family home was on Infirmary Road.
 Kenny's father, Jim, died in 1982, aged 74.
 After Kenny's mother Connie died in 2008, her burial received media coverage as it led to Kenny's non-appearance on an edition of The Late Late Show that was aired that same evening.

 Off-screen personality

 An RTÉ employee, who had "regular dealings" with Kenny in the 2000s, said at the time he was "really good at what he does" and "works very hard to make both his radio show and the Late Late as good as possible."
 Kenny was said to be "very good at doling out praise and encouragement, particularly to younger members of staff".
-When he was confronted live on air in 2006 by Paul Stokes, Kenny consoled Stokes' daughter—Aoife—who happened to a researcher on the show at the time.
+When he was confronted live on air in 2006 by Paul Stokes, Kenny consoled Stokes' daughter—Aoife—who happened to be a researcher on the show at the time.